How to use ChatGPT for business: the operator setup guide

 What can ChatGPT actually do for a business?

-ChatGPT is strong at repetitive, language heavy tasks: drafting emails, qualifying inbound leads, writing proposal drafts, researching prospects, and summarising calls.
-It is weak at judgement, strategy, and closing.
-See ChatGPT for business for the operator setup.
+ChatGPT is strong at repetitive, language heavy tasks: drafting emails, qualifying inbound leads, writing proposal drafts, researching prospects, and summarizing calls.
+It is weak at judgement, strategy, and closing deals.
+The practical rule is to point it at high volume tasks that follow a pattern, and keep a human on anything that needs a real decision.
+See the ChatGPT for business overview for the full operator setup.

 How do I stop ChatGPT from sounding generic?

 Build a system prompt that contains your voice guidelines, three to five real examples of your best content, and a target audience profile.
 Every session starts from that prompt.
-Without a system prompt, every output reads like the default ChatGPT voice.
+Without one, every output reads like the default ChatGPT voice, because pattern matching to nothing produces the average of everything.
+The examples do the heavy lifting here, so use your actual best work, not a sanitised version of it.

 Does ChatGPT need a paid plan to be useful for business?

 For light drafting, the free tier is fine.
-For consistent work across the team with memory, custom GPTs, and longer context, Team at roughly £25 per user per month is the realistic floor.
-API use runs separately and is billed by tokens.
+For consistent work across a team, with memory, custom GPTs, and longer context, the Team plan at roughly £25 per user per month is the realistic floor.
+API use is billed separately by tokens, which is what the Zapier and Make integrations consume when they call ChatGPT in the background.

 Where do most ChatGPT projects fail?

-They fail when they are bolted on as a separate tool instead of wired into the stack the team already uses.
-If the team has to leave Gmail to use ChatGPT, they stop using it within a week.
-The winning pattern is in workflow drafts that appear where the work already happens.
+They fail when ChatGPT is bolted on as a separate tool instead of wired into the stack the team already uses.
+If the team has to leave Gmail to use it, they stop within a week.
+The winning pattern is in workflow drafts that appear where the work already happens, so adoption never depends on anyone changing their habits.